Dietetics Application Process

 My Organization on Blackboard

-All students listed as pre-professional or professional status are placed in a degree specific My Organization on Blackboard.
-That Blackboard site provides additional program information including the program manual, application packet, and internship manuals.
+All students listed as professional status are placed in a degree specific My Organization on Blackboard.
+That Blackboard site provides additional program information including the program manual and internship manuals if applicable.